RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 ## D. Dynamically Allocated Memory
 - most programming languages support dynamically allocated memory $\implies$ the allocation of memory during execution or run time
+	- usually starts of with *less physical memory* than what the program actually ultimately requires $\implies$ page faults allocates things on the heap

 - Examples
 	- `malloc()` function call in C